KnowledgeForwardSolutions/DbC.Net/README.md

 ### NotSupportedExceptionFactory

-Use NotSupportedExceptionFactory to create NotSupportedException.
+Use NotSupportedExceptionFactory to create NotSupportedExceptions.
 NotSupportedExceptionFactory does not expect any specific entries in the exception data dictionary.

+### PostconditionFailedExceptionFactory

+Use PostconditionFailedExceptionFactory to create PostconditionFailedExceptions.
+PostconditionFailedExceptionFactory does not expect any specific entries in the exception data dictionary.

 ### StandardExceptionFactories